MayaMatrix9936/SecondBrain-Monorepo/README.md

 ## 🙏 Acknowledgments

-- OpenAI for embeddings and chat APIs
+- OpenAI for embeddings, chat APIs, Whisper (audio), and Vision API (images)
-- HuggingFace for BLIP image captioning
 - ChromaDB for vector storage
 - React and Vite communities